 Secondary Asbestos Exposure

-In addition to the risk posed by those who were exposed to asbestos on the job, the family members of these professionals were also put at risk as a result of asbestos that was carried into their homes on the hair, skin, and clothing of their loved ones.
-This is known as secondary asbestos exposure, and many wives who took responsibility for laundering their husbands’ work clothes, and children who sat on their father’s laps when they returned home from work, inhaled the asbestos fibers on those clothes and were diagnosed with asbestos-related diseases decades later.
+In addition to the risk posed by those who were exposed to asbestos on the job, the family members of these professionals were also put at risk of asbestos exposure from fibers carried into their homes on the hair, skin, and clothing of their loved ones.

-Manufacturers That Made Products that Aircraft Mechanics Used
+Manufacturers That Made Products That Aircraft Mechanics Used

 - AlliedSignal Inc.